ndb_mgm supports a number of management

 ndb_mgmd, per subscriber basis.
 This means

-that, in a MySQL Cluster with multiple management servers,
+that, in an NDB Cluster with multiple management servers,

 CLUSTERLOG command in an instance

 server affects only logs generated by that management server

 but not by any of the others.
 This also means that, should one